Skip to main content

 Shutterstock by saksorn kumjit

 Everyone loves the ability to move the Switch back and forth between docked and handheld modes.
-What’s better than doling out Joy-Cons to all of your friends for a game of Mario Party Superstars or Mario Kart 8?
-The simplicity of the Switch’s controller design works — we’re not asking for anything complex — but the quality of them just isn’t up to industry standard.
+What’s better than doling out Joy-Cons to all your friends for a game of Mario Party Superstars or Mario Kart 8?
+The simplicity of the Switch’s controller design works — we’re not asking for anything complex — but their quality just isn’t up to industry standard.
 Joy-Cons feel cheap for how much they cost, aren’t the most ergonomic shape for comfortable long gaming sessions, and will inevitably suffer from drift issues.
 This is when a Joy-Con thumbstick will move without a player touching it, causing obvious gameplay problems.

 Joy-Con drift is the big issue here because it has existed since the console’s launch and Nintendo really hasn’t done anything about it with newer models.
-The company has been repairing out-of-warranty Joy-Cons since 2019 but the process isn’t exactly smooth and Switch owners shouldn’t have to send their very basic controllers off for problems with the design.
+The company has been repairing out-of-warranty Joy-Cons since 2019, but the process isn’t exactly smooth, and Switch owners shouldn’t have to send their very basic controllers off for problems with the design.

 Color customization options